AlexandraPetis/Proiect-testare-manuala/README.md

 ###  1.2 Functionalities in scope

-Here we should write all the functionalities that are included in the release. e.g .(example given) Add funds, Withdraw funds, Send money, Monthly funds report, Transactions of the account, Remaining funds, Security settings, Security Improvements

-- The features in scope for testing: Add funds, Withdraw funds, Send money
+OpenCart's administration side of the store is where you can modify features, upload images, add products, keep track of customers, manage payments, and much more.
+Customization in the admin affects how the customer will interact with a store: by modifying the look, structure, and content of the store front.

+- The features in scope for testing: modifying the look, structure, content of the store front, upload image files, add multiple language options, can add multiple stores to your admin panel, migrate OpenCart to a new web server,  creat SEO keywords willhelp you to clean up your store page's URL and optimize your page for search engines.
 - Testing types used: functional testing, GUI testing
--

  ### 1.3 Functionalities and tests out of scope

-- The features out of scope: Monthly funds report, Transactions of the account, Remaining funds, Security settings, Security Improvements
 - Non-functional testing like stress, performance is beyond scope of this project.
-- No QA support for mobile applications developed.
-Only web applications will be tested.
+- Only web applications will be tested.
 - Automation testing is beyond scope.
--

 ## 2 Test Process

 ### 2.1 Test Planning